alshdjv/NetflixCloneUIKit/README.md

 3) UITableHeaderView.
 SnapKit packages were installed and used instead of NSLayoutConstraints
 4) UINavigationBar for HeaderView & Section titles for each tableView sections were set up.
 5) Networking.
 Fetching data from the https://www.themoviedb.org website.
+6) Networking & Extensions.
+Calling API for each section of app.
+Discover Extensions closer.
+UI bug fixing.